Next Parish Council meeting is May 13th at 7pm in Murcott Village Hall

 Flooding

 The parish experiences seasonal flooding of some roads.
 The Parish Council has invested in road signs to inform local traffic when there are issues.
-The Parish Council request sandbags from Oxfordshire County Council when required, which are available to collect from the village hall.
+The Parish Council request sandbags from Oxfordshire County Council when required, which are available to collect from the side of the village hall.

 The parish sits right on the Otmoor.
 The River Ray, many streams and ditches all flow through the area.